Alpointernet/Alpointernets-Autoclicker/README.md

 • **Hold Click Mode**: This setting is useful for bridging.
 When you start the macro with right-click, you can hold the right mouse button to continuously place blocks.

 • GUI/Close Hotkey**: Its like how the name says.
 It lets you change the keys to make the gui open/close.
-Default keybinds are Alt + C and Alt + V.
+Default keybinds are `Alt + C` and `Alt + V`.

+#### Also just a little reminder, when you change something on the settings, a new file called `settings.ini` is created.
+It stores your settings and when you open the macro again your settings will just stay as it was.

 # How to Download the Macro?

 • There are 2 variants of the macro.
-One is on the .ahk format while the other one is on the .exe format.
+One is on the `.ahk` format while the other one is on the `.exe` format.

-• If you have AutoHotkey installed, you can use the .ahk file (Or preferably the .exe file as well).
-If you don't you can use the .exe file since AutoHotkey already comes injected inside it.
-(If youre gonna change stuff on the code, you should use the .ahk variant)
+• If you have AutoHotkey installed, you can use the `.ahk` file (Or preferably the `.exe` file as well).
+If you don't you can use the `.exe` file since AutoHotkey already comes injected inside it.
+(If youre gonna change stuff on the code, you should use the `.ahk` variant)

 You can download both from the [Releases](https://github.com/Alpointernet/Alpointernet-s-Legit-Macro/releases) page.